Jackson returns phone, reimburses town for hotspot

-Former town councilor Quentin Jackson last week returned one item issued to him by the town of Hertford and reimbursed the town for another — but town officials said some other town-issued property to him still has not been accounted for.
+HERTFORD — Former town councilor Quentin Jackson last week returned one item issued to him by Hertford and reimbursed the town for another — but town officials said some other town-issued property still has not been accounted for.

 Town Manager Pam Hurdle said in a Dec.
 30 interview — her last day at Town Hall before her retirement took effect — that Jackson’s claim that the Hertford Fire Department has one of the computers issued to him while he was a town councilor appears to be correct.